vikasnair/K-Means-Clustering-on-a-Vector-Space-Model/README.md

 Please allow some time for the algorithm to complete and visualization to appear.

+Required dependencies:
+Stanford Core NLP (Simple)

+The particular .jar libraries used are enumerated below.

 ### Compile
 ```
 javac -cp stanford-corenlp-3.9.1.jar:slf4j-simple.jar:protobuf.jar:stanford-corenlp-3.9.1-models.jar Main.java